Yo te pido amor

-Yo Te Pido Amor is the sixth album by Mexican pop singer Yuri, released on November 21, 1985 by EMI Music.
-It was her first album for the label.
+Yo Te Pido Amor is the sixth album by Mexican pop singer Yuri.
+It was released on November 21, 1985, by EMI Music, her first for the label.
+The album sold 600,000 units.

-Critical reception
+Reception

-The album was nominated to the Grammy Awards for Best Latin Pop Performance, among José Feliciano, Pandora, Danny Rivera and José José, losing to "Le Lo Lai" by Feliciano.
-Yo Te Pido Amor sold 600,000 units..
+In the United States, the album reached No. 23 on the Billboard Latin Pop Albums chart.
+It was nominated for a Grammy Award for Best Latin Pop Performance.